 Witnessing others' trauma is a stressor in many professions.
-Acute trauma hits hard - and chronic exposure digs deep - for every dedicated educator supporting youth and families beyond the school day.
+Acute trauma hits hard - and chronic exposure digs deep - for every empathic, dedicated care provider.
 This is often an unspoken part of the job description, and a holistic part of relationships.

-These fluctuate and combine to the point educators feel isolated, hopeless, and broken.
-While teacher turnover remains a steady 5-years-or-less in high poverty public school districts, the science of sustaining gives a clue to one aspect that we can control ourselves - awareness of our own and students wholeness in the face of adversities.
+On the job conditions and crises fluctuate and combine to the point educators feel isolated, hopeless, and needing solidarity.
+While teacher turnover remains a steady 5-years-or-less in high poverty public school districts, the science of sustaining gives a clue to one aspect that we can control ourselves - awareness of our own wholeness in the face of adversities and agency to change our reality, together.

 When youth and families look to educators for guidance, learning, and support, it can be tempting to just stay strong, to "tough it out" without talking about the challenges, or play small about our role.
 We can begin to turn our culture toward true nurturing by starting to practice vulnerability, joyful presence, boundaries, and care with each other.